ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 Review the following considerations before you install the FortiGate Virtual Appliance service:

-* The FortiGate VMs are deployed on the management cluster or edge services cluster.
+* The FortiGate VMs are deployed on the management cluster or edge gateway cluster.
-* If you want to deploy FortiGate-VM16 or FortiGate-VM32, it is recommended that you consider deploying on an edge services cluster instead of a management cluster because of resource requirements.
+* If you want to deploy FortiGate-VM16 or FortiGate-VM32, it is recommended that you consider deploying on an edge gateway cluster instead of a management cluster because of resource requirements.
 For more information about Fortinet® sizing, see [FortiGate-VM on VMware ESXi data sheet](https://www.fortinet.com/content/dam/fortinet/assets/data-sheets/FortiGate_VM_ESXi.pdf){: external}.
-* You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge services cluster.
+* You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge gateway cluster.
 * The initial memory allocation is determined by your initial CPU selection.
 However, you can change the memory allocation after deployment.
 * For larger deployment sizes, such as FortiGate-VM16 and FortiGate-VM32, the initial CPU allocation is set to half the deployment size limit to ensure successful deployment.
 After deployment, you can change the CPU allocation up to the deployment size limit.
 * When you deploy FortiGate Virtual Appliances to your instance, SNAT and firewall rules are defined on the Management NSX Edge™ Services Gateway (ESG).
 In addition, static routes on the FortiGate Virtual Appliances are defined to allow outbound HTTPS communications from your instance to the public network.
 These communications are needed for license activation and for acquiring the most updated security policies and content.